millenniumsingha/CricOptima/ARCHITECTURE.md

 # System Architecture

-CricOptima follows a **Clean, Modular Architecture** designed for scalability, maintainability, and testability.
+I designed **CricOptima** with a **Clean, Modular Architecture** to ensure scalability, maintainability, and testability.
+The system is decoupled into three distinct layers, ensuring that business logic remains independent of the delivery mechanism.

 ## 🏗️ High-Level Structure